gregja/zdogXperiments/README.md

 (*8) inspired by the book : "Foundation HTML5 Animation with JavaScript" of Billy Lamberta and Keith Peters (ed.
 Apress), http://lamberta.github.io/html5-animation/

 (*9) you'll find different links (docs and tutorials) in the beginning of the JS code

+(*10) Source of the Delaunay algorithm : https://github.com/ironwallaby/delaunay.git

+(*11) Adaptation for Javascript of an algorithm excerpt from the book :
+      "Graphisme 3D en Turbo Pascal", Gérald Grandpierre and Richard Cotté, édiTests 1988

 ------------------